SilviaRbgl/Chessboard/README.md

 ## How to use

-- URL: [https://chessboard-silviarbgl.vercel.app](https://chessboard-silviarbgl.vercel.app).
-Here can click in any square of the chessboard to see the possible paths for the knight.
+- URL [https://chessboard-silviarbgl.vercel.app](https://chessboard-silviarbgl.vercel.app): Here can click in any square of the chessboard to see the possible movements for the knight.

-- Getting paths with a query parameter, so it will show you directly a possible movement: With the query `start`, you have to enter first a letter from A to H, then a number between 1 and 8 after the query `?start=`, so it will open a clicked square to view the possible paths for the knight.
+- Getting paths with a query parameter, so it shows directly a possible movement of the knight: After the query `?start=`, enter first a letter from A to H, then a number between 1 and 8, so it will display a clicked square with the possible movements for the knight.
 For example for `?start=A5`, it will show you the paths of the column A and row 5: [https://chessboard-silviarbgl.vercel.app/?start=55](https://chessboard-silviarbgl.vercel.app/?start=55)